-Welcome to this monthly IT Supply Chain Insights.
-This monthly alert will keep you up to date with market trends and IT channel news giving you the knowledge you need to save time and money buying IT.
+Welcome to this months IT Supply Chain Insights.
+This monthly newsletter keeps you up to date with market trends and IT channel news giving you the knowledge you need to buy IT for less.

-The largest number of price increases happened on August 8, with 29,186 rises in a single day.
+The largest number of price increases happened on the 4th August, with 57,070.Jump to Monthly Stats

 Phones and Tablets